 Horizontal flying – this is a great way of revealing more detail in big landscapes.

-Gimbal Angles – Many drones have 3 axis gimbals.
+Gimbal Angles – Most drones have 3 axis gimbals.
 So you can fly your quadcopter forward, horizontal or bank and at the same time angle your gimbal on the pan, roll and tilt axis.
 For example tilt the gimbal / camera straight down as you fly vertically up.

 The above are advanced flying and filming techniques.
 With some practice you will master these filming techniques and your aerial footage will be top notch.